WuerthPhoenix/tornado/src/executor/archive/doc/README.md

 or it is not possible to resolve all the path parameters, then the event will not be archived.
 Instead, an error is returned.

-The event from the payload is written into the lof file in json format, one event per line.
+The event from the payload is written into the log file in json format, one event per line.